MainfluxLabs/mainflux/consumers/writers/influxdb/README.md

 ### Using docker-compose

 This service can be deployed using docker containers.
 Docker compose file is available in `<project_root>/docker/addons/influxdb-writer/docker-compose.yml`.
-Besides database and writer service, it contains [Grafana platform](https://grafana.com/) which can be used for database exploration and data visualization and analytics.
+Besides database and writer service, it contains [InfluxDB UI](https://docs.influxdata.com/influxdb/v2.6/visualize-data/) which can be used for database exploration and data visualization and analytics.
 In order to run Mainflux InfluxDB writer, execute the following command:

 ```bash
 docker-compose -f docker/addons/influxdb-writer/docker-compose.yml up -d